 Mexico has strong economic ties to Spain and the broader EU, with significant EU investment and ownership in its businesses.
 Although there is no specific extension of Mexican data protection legislation, a significant minority of Mexican businesses will expect GDPR standards to be upheld.

-Only three of the ten Association of South East Asian Nations (ASEAN) countries have comprehensive data protection laws: the Philippines, Malaysia and Singapore.
+Only three of the ten Association of South East Asian Nations (ASEAN) countries have comprehensive data protection laws: the Philippines, Malaysia, and Singapore.
 These laws have only been actively implemented for a handful of years, and mostly address the roles of governmental or educational institutions - not banks.

 Two countries (Indonesia and Thailand) currently have specific data protection legislation in the draft.
-Another four (Brunei, Laos, Vietnam and Myanmar) grant privacy rights to their citizens, in a framework that chiefly focuses on state power and correspondence interception.
+Another four (Brunei, Laos, Vietnam, and Myanmar) grant privacy rights to their citizens, in a framework that chiefly focuses on state power and correspondence interception.

 Across the ASEAN as a whole, the 2016 Framework on Personal Data Protection provides a basis for speculating about the future.
 The Framework specifies the need for ‘strengthening personal data protection with a view to the promotion and growth of trade’, suggesting that the role of financial institutions could be built into future ASEAN legislation.
-In the meantime, debt collectors in South East Asia will have to lead by example, complying with the more advanced EU regulations and demonstrating good practice for debt recovery in the region.
+In the meantime, debt collectors in South East Asia will have to lead by example, complying with the more advanced EU regulations and demonstrating good practices for debt recovery in the region.

 Canadian data protection laws are similar to the European Union’s.
-The Personal Information Protection and Electronic Documents Act applies to private sector organisations that conduct business in most Canadian territories, with substantially similar legislation applying in the remainder.
+The Personal Information Protection and Electronic Documents Act applies to private sector organizations that conduct business in most Canadian territories, with substantially similar legislation applying in the remainder.
 Further legislation applies via the Bank Act, which does not necessarily supersede PIPEDA or its equivalents.

 Meanwhile, in the USA, data protection legislation mostly applies at the state level, with federal legislation described by the Council on Foreign Relations as ‘piecemeal’.
-Privacy and security concerns are addressed via industry regulation, enforced by the Federal Trade Commission - a body with limited jurisdiction over banks and their associated organisations.
+Privacy and security concerns are addressed via industry regulation, enforced by the Federal Trade Commission - a body with limited jurisdiction over banks and their associated organizations.

-Outside the newly-standardised EU environment, data protection regulations are a quagmire of distinctions, incompatibilities and uncertainties.
+Outside the newly-standardized EU environment, data protection regulations are a quagmire of distinctions, incompatibilities, and uncertainties.
 GDPR is part of an overall drift toward customer-first legislation that defines data protection in terms of how individuals should be treated, but so far the EU is ahead of the game.
 Best practice for debt collection already comes from a customer-first perspective - which means compliance with GDPR puts the industry in a solid position for operations elsewhere in the world.